-How often you use your electric bike also plays an important role in how long your components will last.
-The more you use it, the sooner you’ll need to replace your brake pads.
+How often you use your electric bike plays an important role in how long components will last.
+The more you ride your bike, the sooner you’ll need to replace the brake pads.
 With disc brakes, e-bike riders are looking at an estimated 6000-mile lifespan.
 However, this estimation will also be influenced by the other factors on this list.

 - Riding Style

 Another factor that influences the lifespan of your bike brakes and other components is your personal riding style.
 Of course, I’m not necessarily telling you to change the way you ride!
 But here are a few helpful riding tips.

 However, just be conscious that being rough on your bike (such as slamming on the brakes frequently or braking hard while riding down steep hills) will play a role in how long your brakes and other e-bike parts last.
 Trail riding will be particularly hard on brake pads and will reduce brake performance over time.

 - Weight of the Rider